 Trekking Companies in Nepal

-There are thousands and thousands of trekking companies in Nepal, all claiming to be the best of all there is.
+There are thousands of trekking companies in Nepal, all claiming to be the best of all.

 In all this, how to know what trekking company is good for you?
 How to choose the best trekking company?